What is a Scope of Work Template?

 A scope of work (SOW) is an official document that names and defines the tasks, due dates, leadership, price, and any other information required to plan for a project.
 In other words, the template defines the scope of the project in terms of partial services or service items.
-In project management, scopes are mainly used in construction and plant engineering, but due to their success rate, they are now gaining popularity in planning other types projects in different industries.
+In project management, scopes are mainly used in construction and plant engineering, but due to their success rate, they are now gaining popularity in planning other types of projects in different industries.

 Service specifications are used for three purposes: